msolarig/zorg/README.md

-# *ROBERT!*
+# *Zorg*

 ![Static Badge](https://img.shields.io/badge/Zig-0.15.2-orange)
 ![Static Badge](https://img.shields.io/badge/Python-3.13-blue)
 ![Static Badge](https://img.shields.io/badge/Support_For_macOS-26-purple)

-(v1.0.0 in active development)
+(Zorg & ZDK v1.0.0 in active development)

 A blazing fast, modular environment for designing, testing, and executing algorithmic trading models (in Zig!).
-ROBERT brings a different approach to the space of financial development environments, one in which the user has full control of every process, all from one file!
+Zorg brings a different approach to the space of financial development environments, one in which the user has full control of every process, all from one file!

 Features:
   - Design custom Engines with the specialized Engine-Map system.
-  - Build algorithms with ROBlang, leveraging Zig's speed and control
+  - Build algorithms with the Zorg Development Kit (ZDK), leveraging Zig's speed and control
   - Save input databases or connect a to a live API (soon)

-With ROBERT, all you need to do is pass one file, a single Engine-Map.json containing the adress to your auto (algorithm) and database, alongside all the settings you require in order to assemble your custom ready-to-work Engine.
+With Zorg, all you need to do is pass one file, a single Engine-Map.json containing the adress to your auto (algorithm) and database, alongside all the settings you require in order to assemble your custom ready-to-work Engine.

 ![Alt text](/assets/readme/gifs/interface.gif?raw=true "Interface Gif")